 Submit activities under the Continuing Competence tab on your profile in the member portal.
 You are no longer required to upload proof of activities, but you must retain all documentation for a period of five years.
 You do not need to email or bring activity records to the College office unless you are contacted by the College to participate in a Record Audit.

-- For Self-study use the Self-study form to keep the right details for your documentation requirements and submit it if you are selected for a record audit.
+- For Self-study use the Self-study Summary Form to keep the right details for your documentation requirements and submit it if you are selected for a record audit.

 Members returning from a leave of absence will have their credit requirement reduced based on the month their practice permit became effective again.